TajaKuzman/Crosslingual-Genre-Bias-Analysis/README.md

 For the sample, I randomly sampled 10 instances of each of the genre classes -> 90 instances per corpus.
 I included "Other" as the label in the sample.
 However, as this label is mostly used so that the classifier can use it for harder examples, when doing manual annotation, I tried to identify the actual label of these texts, so most of texts, labelled Other, were manually annotated as something else.

 I evaluated three corpora: CLASSLA-web.sl, CLASSLA-web.hr and CLASSLA-web.mk.
+After the two rounds of evaluation of these three corpora, I also evaluated the Albanian corpus: MaCoCu-sq.

 Code for evaluation: `evaluation-of-annotation.ipynb`